 19th C, Pine, Sichuan.
-Full-figure lama image on furniture rare; antique furniture from Sichuan rare; good condition; all-original.
+Full-figure lama image on furniture is rare, as is antique furniture from this region.

 61” W x 19.5” D x 36” H

-The majority of the population is Han Chinese who lives scattered throughout the region and practiced Mahayana Buddhism (concept of meritorious deeds such as give alms to lamas and help build monasteries as path to enlightenment), Taoism, Confucianism, and Chinese folk religion, but significant other ethnic groups residing in the western portion have their own distinct religious beliefs.
+The majority of the population is Han Chinese who lives scattered throughout the region and practiced Mahayana Buddhism, Taoism, Confucianism, and Chinese folk religion, but significant other ethnic groups have their own distinct religious beliefs.
 This Lama Chest is a good example of the importance of religious influence in the life of these ethnic groups.
 This chest is probably from a Buddhist or Taoist temple, or the residence of a lama.

 This Lama Chest is solidly constructed with pine and strengthened with wooden nails.
 The wide top panel is made from one piece of wood.
 The side panels are recessed.
 The thick coat of dark lacquer applied on the surface is now crazed with age and appears leathery, adding character to the piece.
 There are four panels in front, with the two wider ones in the middle forming doors to a spacious interior divided by a shelf.
 Each front panel has the image of a lama, all painted with natural mineral colors.
 Each lama carries an auspicious sign, representing emblems of Buddhism and Taoism.
 When ribbons are entwined with sacred symbols, they represent the halo radiating from the gods.
 As with most furniture influenced by its neighbor, Tibet, the value of this chest is in the painting and not in the method of construction.